lanxiang1017/DynamicBadPairMining_ICLR24/README.md

 # DynamicBadPairMining_ICLR24
 This repository contains codes for demonstration of integrating DBPM into SimCLR.
+Codes will be made publicly available.

 ## Dataset and preprocessing
 1. Here we use the PTB-XL dataset as an example.
 To acquire the data, kindly follow the guidelines at [https://physionet.org/content/ptb-xl/1.0.1/].